Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/index.md

                 - Engineering: Smarts DR12:
                     - Use spare parts and test Smarts DR12: Restore to maximum HP
                 - Repair rolls can be performed by an ally who chooses not to heal or repair themself
-        - Dirtlings heal over time when they are in their preferred environment
+        - Dirtlings heal over time when they are in their preferred environment (todo: remove this and make something better.
+This system is just annoying.
+It limits what dirtlings can do in a way that just isn't fun, especially if there are fungi and plants in the same party)
             - In the dark, fungi heal 1 HP up to four times a day
             - In the light, plants heal d2 HP up to four times a day, during daylight hours
         - Sustenance: